Roman Polanski

+In 1977, Polanski was arrested for drugging and raping a 13-year-old girl.
+He pleaded guilty to the lesser charge of unlawful sex with a minor in exchange for a probation-only sentence.
+The night before his sentencing hearing in 1978, he learned that the judge would likely reject the proffered plea bargain, so he fled the U.S. to Europe, where he continued his career.
+He remains a fugitive from the U.S. justice system.
+Subsequently, allegations of abuse have been made by several women.

-His Polish Jewish parents moved the family from his birthplace in Paris back to Kraków in 1937.
+Polanski's parents moved the family from his birthplace in Paris back to Kraków in 1937.
 Two years later, the invasion of Poland by Nazi Germany started World War II, and the family found themselves trapped in the Kraków Ghetto.
-After his mother and father were taken in raids, Polanski spent his formative years in foster homes, surviving the Holocaust by adopting a false identity and concealing his Jewish heritage.
-Polanski's first feature-length film, Knife in the Water (1962), was made in Poland and was nominated for the United States Academy Award for Best Foreign Language Film.
-After living in France for a few years, he moved to the United Kingdom, where he directed his first three English-language feature-length films: Repulsion (1965), Cul-de-sac (1966), and The Fearless Vampire Killers (1967).
-In 1968, he moved to the United States and cemented his status in the film industry by directing the horror film Rosemary's Baby (1968).
+After his mother and father were taken in raids, Polanski spent his formative years in foster homes, surviving the Holocaust by adopting a false identity and concealing his half Jewish heritage.
+In 1969, Polanski's pregnant wife, actress Sharon Tate, was murdered, along with four friends by members of the Manson Family in an internationally notorious case.

+Polanski's first feature-length film, Knife in the Water (1962), made in Poland, was nominated for the United States Academy Award for Best Foreign Language Film.
+A few years later he first left for France and then moved to the United Kingdom, where he directed his first three English-language feature-length films: Repulsion (1965), Cul-de-sac (1966), and The Fearless Vampire Killers (1967).
+In 1968, he settled in the United States and cemented his status in the film industry by directing the horror film Rosemary's Baby (1968).
-Polanski's life changed in 1969 when his pregnant wife, actress Sharon Tate, and four friends were murdered by members of the Manson Family.
 He made Macbeth (1971) in England and Chinatown (1974) back in Hollywood.
-In 1977, Polanski was arrested and charged with drugging and raping a 13-year-old girl.
-As a result of a plea bargain, he pleaded guilty to the lesser offence of unlawful sex with a minor.
-In 1978, upon learning that the judge planned to reject his plea deal and impose a prison term instead of probation, he fled to Paris.
-As a result, Polanski is a fugitive from the U.S. criminal justice system.
-After fleeing to Europe, Polanski continued directing.
-His other critically acclaimed films include Tess (1979), The Pianist (2002), The Ghost Writer (2010), Venus in Fur (2013), and An Officer and a Spy (2019).
+His other critically acclaimed films include The Tenant (1976), Tess (1979), Death and the Maiden (1994), The Pianist (2002) which won him the Academy Award for Best Director, The Ghost Writer (2010), Venus in Fur (2013), and An Officer and a Spy (2019).
+Polanski has made 23 feature films to date.
+He has also starred in several Polish films as well as in his own films.

 Early life

-Polanski was born in Paris.
+Roman Polanski was born on 18 August 1933, in interbellum Paris.
 He was the son of Bula (aka "Bella") Katz-Przedborska and Mojżesz (or Maurycy) Liebling (later Polański), a painter and manufacturer of sculptures, who after World War II was known as Ryszard Polański.
-Polanski's father was Jewish and originally from Poland; Polanski's mother, born in Russia, had been raised Catholic but was half Jewish.
-His mother had a daughter, Annette, by her previous husband.
+Polanski's father was Jewish and originally from Poland.
+Polanski's mother was born in Russia.
+Her own father was Jewish and mother was a Gentile, but Bula had been raised in the Catholic faith.
+She had a daughter, Annette, by her previous husband.
 Annette survived Auschwitz, where her mother was murdered, and left Poland forever for France.
 Polanski's parents were both agnostics.
-Polanski later stated that he was an atheist.
+Polanski has stated that he is an atheist.